rubrikinc/rbkcli/docs/json_output.md

         **Total amount of objects [8]
         ```
 - **-P/--pretty_print:** This is an optional argument and a flag used to convert the final output into a table with a list format where possible.
-This canno't be used with *[-T/--table]* or *[-L/--list]*.
+This cannot be used with *[-T/--table]* or *[-L/--list]*.
 The pretty print argument will convert all json output into simple indented string output.
-It is usefull to get a raw list of the json output and oftenly can be combined with *[-c/--context]*.
+It is useful to get a raw list of the json output and often can be combined with *[-c/--context]*.
     1. To generate a pretty print output, use the following:
         Example 1:
         ```